 - The submissions cannot have been submitted in the same or substantially similar form in any previous Federally-sponsored promotion or Federally-sponsored contest, of any kind;

 - Each Candidate grants to the FAA, the DOT, as well as other Federal agencies with which it partners, the right to use names, likeness, application materials, photographs, voices, opinions, and/or hometown and state for the Department's promotional purposes in any media, in perpetuity, worldwide, without further payment or consideration; and

 Expression of Interest: While not required, students are strongly encouraged to send brief expressions of interest to the FAA prior to submitting entries.
-The expressions of interest should be sent by May 10, 2018 to Patricia.Watts@faa.gov.
-It should include the following elements: 1) name of candidates; 2) name of educational institutions with which candidates are affiliated; 3) telephone and email addresses for each candidate; and 4) a synopsis of the concept, limited to no more than two pages, providing a high-level overview of the proposed project and related research.
+The expressions of interest should be received by noon eastern time on May 30, 2018 to Patricia.Watts@faa.gov and should include the following elements: 1) name of candidates; 2) name of educational institutions with which candidates are affiliated; 3) telephone and email addresses for each candidate; and 4) a synopsis of the concept, limited to no more than two pages, providing a high-level overview of the proposed project and related research.